Some tips for beginners and new bunny parents:

 Many bunny lovers buy furniture from Ikea.
 Those little LACK tables covered with a blanket are perfect hideouts for the bunnies.
 If you want to use them as an additional level just attach some carpet on it so they won’t slip.
 Attach ramps or place cardboards underneath - all this makes wonderful playgrounds for bunnies and costs way less than the toys you find at pet stores.

 Good houses are also big ceramic flower planters filled with hay or straw.
 If you are a little crafty you can build them tunnels out of wood or little high seats so they can overlook everything.

 You don’t have to have everything in the beginning.
 Build new things over time and change the furniture.
 Bunnies love change and it keeps them healthy and happy as they can explore new things!

 Choose the place for hay wisely…as they tend to pee and poop where they eat.
 If you’re using a standard cage as a litter box for the bunnies, I recommend getting a hay rack or two and place them inside the cage.
 That way the playpen stays clean.
 However, they just love eating their hay from the floor.
 A good way to make that work is to get some fleece bedding that can be washed.

 A lot of people put the hay directly into the litter-boxes.
 Just be aware that hay needs to be changed daily then since they do all of their business on the hay.

 The Right bedding

 Aspen bedding is the best way in my opinion.
 It is soft enough and offers a high filling volume.
-I would not recommend buying paper bedding… some bunnies eat it, as they eat cardboard.
+I would not recommend buying paper bedding… some bunnies eat it as they eat cardboard.
 Needless to say that it is not very healthy.
 In some cases it can even lead to G.I. stasis.
 A good alternative to Aspen bedding is fleece.
-It’s washable and doesn’t leave those nasty chips all over the house.
+It’s washable and doesn’t leave wood chips all over the house.

 Do not use cat litter!
 It can be poisonous and will expand in the bunnies’ tummies.